crypto-john-official/GPUTuner/en/Install-Ubuntu-Nvidia-cuda-and-driver.md

 <img src="./images/Cuda-installation-deb.png" width="80%"/>

+- Before last command `sudo apt-get -y install cuda` we recommend close `Terminal` and execute this last command in new `Terminal`.

-- after last command `sudo apt-get -y install cuda` reboot your system, and you are ready to go.
+- After last command `sudo apt-get -y install cuda` reboot your system, and you are ready to go.